-- 1 Minute to read
+• 1 Minute to read

-End-to-end Example
+End-to-End Example

 Prerequisites

-- You have obtained an API access, Client ID and Client Secret to your Snapchat app.
+• You have obtained an API access, Client ID and Client Secret to your Snapchat app.

-- You have implemented an OAuth 2.0 authorization flow to obtain refresh tokens from the users.
+• You have implemented an OAuth 2.0 authorization flow to obtain refresh tokens from the users.

-Authorizing a service
+Authorizing a Service

-In the example Snapchat authorizer with refresh token flow is used.
-This requires an independent implementation of OAuth 2.0, so you are able to obtain refresh tokens from your users.
+This method requires an independent implementation of OAuth 2.0 to make sure you can obtain refresh tokens from your users.

 Request